Worm Gearing

 Worm face width is proposed automatically on the basis of the module and the number of teeth.
 If you want to enter your own value, clear the ticking box on the right.

-4.20 Worm gear face width
+4.20 Wormgear effective face width

 Worm face width is proposed automatically on the basis of worm diameter.
 If you want to enter your own value, clear the ticking box on the right.

-4.21 Addendum modification coefficient for wormgear
+4.21 Addendum modification coefficient for Wormgear

 In principle, the worm is manufactured without any addendum modification.
 Worm gear only is modified, the main reason for using addendum modification (manufacturing tool shifting) being to achieve required (standardized) centre-line distance.
 The use of addendum modification to eliminate tooth root undercut or to improve tooth bending strength is less frequent.